harttle/liquidjs/README.md

 More details, refer to [The Setup Guide][setup].

-## Related Packages
+## Related Projects

+* [@11ty/eleventy](https://www.npmjs.com/package/@11ty/eleventy): A simpler static site generator.
+An alternative to Jekyll.
+Written in JavaScript.
+Transforms a directory of templates (of varying types) into HTML.
 * [gulp-liquidjs](https://www.npmjs.com/package/@tuanpham-dev/gulp-liquidjs): A shopify compatible Liquid template engine for Gulp using liquidjs.
 * [grunt-liquify](https://www.npmjs.com/package/grunt-liquify): A Grunt task to process Liquid using liquidjs.
 Use it to add Liquid magic to your scripts and css assets.
 * [react-liquid](https://github.com/aquibm/react-liquid#readme): Liquid templating language component for React
-* [@11ty/eleventy](https://www.npmjs.com/package/@11ty/eleventy): A simpler static site generator.
-An alternative to Jekyll.
-Written in JavaScript.
-Transforms a directory of templates (of varying types) into HTML.

 ## Financial Support